Docteur-RS/Caoutchouc/README.md

 1. The first part is all about general information and use of the library.
 2. In the second part we will go over all the existing JSON key/value pairs that are understood by Caoutchouc.
-3. In the third part we will discover the availble public method that developpers can use.
+3. In the third part we will discover the available public method that developpers can use.
 4. In the last part you will see different examples of the library functionnalities.

 It is recommended to read this documentation from here to the bottom.